'No joke': Initial rounds of National Spelling Bee get tough - NewsBreak

 In years past, the early onstage spelling rounds did little beyond weeding out the weakest or most nervous spellers.
 The real action was a written test that determined who would make the cut for the semifinals.

-But during last year's mostly virtual bee, the bee's new executive director eliminated the test, and that structure continued as 229 spellers took the stage for this year's fully-in-person competition.
-Eighty-eight of those spellers advanced to Wednesday's quarterfinals, a success rate of 38%.
+But during last year’s mostly virtual bee, the bee’s new executive director eliminated the test, and that structure continued as 229 spellers took the stage for this year’s fully-in-person competition.
+Well over half the spellers who competed by midafternoon Tuesday were eliminated.

-Spellers had to get through three words in one turn at the microphone to continue in the bee.
+Spellers had to get through three words in one turn at the microphone to advance to Wednesday’s quarterfinals.
 First, they were given a word from a provided list of 4,000 — more than twice as many as in years past.
 Then, they had to answer a multiple-choice vocabulary question about a word on the same list.
-Finally, they had to spell a word that could be found anywhere in Webster's Unabridged dictionary.
+Finally, they had to spell a word that could be found anywhere in Webster’s Unabridged dictionary.

-Annie-Lois Acheampong, one of three spellers from Ghana, didn't get that far in her first try.
+Annie-Lois Acheamong, one of three spellers from Ghana, didn’t get that far.
 She labored successfully through her first word, “coulrophobia” — fear of clowns — and then was asked to define “edamame.”
-She smiled initially, but when she crossed her legs and couldn't stand still, it was clear something else was going on.
+She smiled initially, but when she crossed her legs and couldn’t stand still, it was clear something else was going on.

 “I think I’m going to pee myself,” the 13-year-old eighth grader said.
 “Can I go pee?
 I’m very sorry.”